 Concerning strong field ionization of two- and polyatomic molecules there are many aspects that require a thorough theoretical understanding, such as the significance of many-electron effects beyond the single-electron approximation, the dependence on the symmetry or electronic properties of the molecule, the effect of dynamic polarizability and screening on the ionization, influence of the degree of delocalization of the electron wavefunction of a given molecule.

-Main projects studied in this topic:
+Main projects studied by the group within this topic:

-1. Resonance enhanced ionization for open shell molecules
+Resonance enhanced ionization for molecules

 We have studied mechanisms analogous to CREI for multielectron di- and polyatomic molecules.
 For several molecules we have studied the ionization when the laser wavelength coincides with the difference in energy from (open shell) HOMO and HOMO-1.
 As a result one could follow in the calculations two dominant processes, namely ionization from the HOMO and resonantly enhanced ionization from HOMO-1.
 In contrast to CREI the resonant coupling can be present for inner valence orbitals and not only for HOMO-LUMO transition.
 In addition whereas CREI was studied only for dissociating molecules, present mechanism can be studied for equilibrium internuclear distances.
 Moreover for different wavelengths one can observe coupling of orbitals of different symmetry not only sigmau and sigmag coupling as it is in the case of CREI

 Our numerical simulations of time delays in two-photon resonant and nonresonant ionization of helium using the attosecond streaking technique confirm that the temporal shifts in the streaking traces consist of two contributions, namely a time delay acquired during the absorption of the two photons from the extreme ultraviolet field and a time delay accumulated by the photoelectron after photoabsorption.
 From our results we find that in the case of a nonresonant transition the absorption of the two photons occurs without time delay.
 In contrast, for a resonant transition a substantial absorption time delay is found, which scales linearly with the duration of the ionizing pulse.
 The two-photon absorption time delay can be related to the phase acquired during the transition of the electron from the initial ground state to the continuum and the influence of the streaking field on the resonant structure of the atom.